Trap–bath split: In Received Pronunciation

 In Received Pronunciation (RP), the trap–bath split did not happen in all eligible words.
 It is hard to find a clear rule for the ones that changed.
 Roughly, the more common a word, the more likely that its vowel changed from flat /æ/ to broad /ɑː/.
 It also looks as if monosyllables were more likely to change than polysyllables.
 The change very rarely took place in open syllables except if they were closely derived from another word with /ɑː/.
 Thus, for example, passing is closely derived from pass and so has broad A /ˈpɑːsɪŋ/, while passage is not so closely derived and so has flat A /ˈpæsɪd͡ʒ/.
 Here is the set of words that underwent transition and counterexamples with the same environment:

 The split created a handful of minimal pairs, such as ant–aunt, caff–calf, cant–can't, have–halve, and staph-staff.
 There also are some near-minimal pairs, such as ample–sample.
-In accents with th-fronting (such as cockney), there are additional minimal pairs such as baff–bath and hath–half, and, in accents with th-stopping (which occurs variably in Multicultural London English), there are other minimal pairs such as bat–bath, lat–lath (with lat meaning 'latitude') and pat–path.
-In addition, the h-dropping in cockney creates more minimal pairs such as aff–half (with aff meaning affirmative) and asp–hasp.
+In accents with th-fronting (such as cockney), there are additional minimal pairs such as baff–bath and hath–half, and, in accents with th-stopping (which occurs variably in Multicultural London English), there are other minimal pairs such as bat–bath, lat–lath (with lat meaning latitude) and pat–path.
+In addition, h-dropping in Cockney creates more minimal pairs such as aff–half (with aff meaning affirmative) and asp–hasp.

-For the words in the last row, subsequent sound changes have altered the conditions initially responsible for lengthening.

 There are some words in which both pronunciations are heard among southern speakers: